Pre-stopped consonant: In Mon–Khmer languages

 Pre-stopped nasals are also found in several branches of Austroasiatic, especially in the North Aslian languages and Shompen, where historical word-final nasals, *m *n *ŋ, have become pre-stopped, or even full voiced stops /[b d ɡ]/.

 In Australian languages

 Pre-stopped nasals and laterals are found in some Australian Aboriginal languages, such as Kuyani (Adnyamathanha), Arabana, Wangkangurru, Diyari, Aranda (nasals only), and Martuthunira (laterals only).
 Adnyamathanha, for example, has the pre-stopped nasals /[ᵇm, ᶡɲ, ᵈ̪n̪, ᵈn, 𐞋ɳ]/ and the pre-stopped laterals /[ᶡʎ, ᵈ̪l̪, ᵈl, 𐞋ɭ]/, though these are all in allophonic variation with the simple nasals and laterals /[m, ɲ, n̪, n, ɳ, ʎ, l̪, l, ɭ]/.

 In Austronesian languages

 Hiw of Vanuatu is the only Austronesian language that has been reported to have a pre-stopped velar lateral approximant //ᶢʟ//.
-Its phonological behavior clearly defines it as a prestopped lateral, rather than as a laterally released stop.
+Its phonological behavior defines it as a prestopped lateral, rather than as a laterally released stop.

 Nemi of New Caledonia has consonants that have been described as postnasalized stops, but could possibly be described as prestopped nasals.